king-11/intro-go-presentation/slides.md

 # Intro to Go

-Syntax, Concurreny and Comparison of Golang
+Syntax, Concurreny and Comparison of Golang <carbon-logo-google class="text-md animate-spin" />

 ---
 layout: image-left